-Branded USB memory sticks or simply custom branded USB drive are incredibly popular and offer a range of choices but there are a few golden rules to remember when deciding on what is best for your brand?
+Branded USB memory sticks or simply custom USB drives are incredibly popular and offer a range of choices but there are a few golden rules to remember when deciding on what is best for your brand?
 Use our recommendations below as your USB checklist.

 Consider that some memory quality is far inferior to others, and whilst the price per is cheap, take caution, the memory may be also.
 The memory aspect is the most important element!
 As this will dictate the capacity, speed and life expectancy of the device.
 So try not to jump at the best discounted drive on offer, check the grade of the memory and avoid any devices with grades lower than a “B”.
 Reliability and performance should hold out over cost.